 Do we really want to take our cue from the world with regards to leadership and gender roles?
 Definitely not!

-We will wrap up our discussion with a few quotations which reveal Vallotton’s perception of authority,
+We will wrap up our discussion with a few quotations that reveal Vallotton’s perception of authority,

 “What makes us think that men were set free from the curse of the Law at the cross, but that women should still be under the curse that allows husbands to dominate them in the name of God?”

 “Many men are insecure; reducing women helps them feel more powerful.”